 Participating in our study is completely voluntary.
 Even if you decide to participate now, you may change your mind and stop at any time.
 At the end of the focus group, you will receive a $15 Amazon gift card.

-- Priya Kumar, Graduate Student, University of Maryland, College Park
+- Priya Kumar, Doctoral Student, University of Maryland, College Park

 - Dr. Marshini Chetty, Research Scholar, Princeton University